MegaMech/DecompTools-vscode-extension/README.md

 * Generates M2C code in a nearby panel while you decomp.
 This way, you always have access to the original M2C!
 It tracks your scope, no need for any terminal commands.
 * Static DL generator
 * Dynamic DL realizer.
 Places matched machine-code into a text box for easy manipulation prior to sending to gfxdis.
-* Displays a filtered tree view of non-matching funcs of byte size.
-This helps devs decomp the small functions first.
-In the future, this could contain many filters.
+* Displays a list of funcs filtered by byte size.
+Only works for non-matching funcs.
+Ex.
+All funcs under 500 bytes.
+Helps to find all the small functions.
+In the future, this could contain different kinds of filters.

 ## Dependencies
 Compile gfxdis for wsl or linux.